dppeykov/GitNotes/README.md

 ## RESET BRANCHES:

-Reset changes the files in the staging index and/or working directory to the state they had when a specified commit was made = MAKE MY PROJECT LOOK LIKE IT DID BACK THEN = Moves the HEAD pointer to a specific commit
+> Reset changes the files in the staging index and/or working directory to the state they had when a specified commit was made = MAKE MY PROJECT LOOK LIKE IT DID BACK THEN = **Moves the HEAD pointer to a specific commit**

-IMPORTANT: we can move back and forth in time using reset - just need to have the correct HEAD pointer 3 Types - git reset --soft|mixed|hard:
+**IMPORTANT: we can move back and forth in time using reset - just need to have the correct HEAD pointer**

+ - **3 Types** = **git reset** *--soft|mixed|hard*:
-	-->> --soft (moves the HEAD, no changes to the staging or work dir) - return to an old state, but leave the code changes staged (not commited yet) - similar to git commit -amend
+ 	-  **--soft (moves the HEAD, no changes to the staging or work dir)** - return to an old state, but leave the code changes staged (not commited yet) - similar to **git commit -amend**

+> **EXAMPLE**:

-		EXAMPLE: we are doing 2 changes in separate bundles - commit A + commit B, then we want to revert back and combine them in 1 single commit - soft reset is a good option: git reset --soft HEAD^^ -->> will go back 2 commits and put all the changes (A & B) in the staging area (rolls them back), ready to be commited again =>
+We are doing 2 changes in separate bundles -
+ - commit A + commit B,
+ - then we want to revert back and combine them in 1 single commit
+ - soft reset is a good option:
+ 	- **git reset --soft HEAD^^** = will go back 2 commits and put all the changes (A & B) in the staging area (rolls them back), ready to be commited again =>
-				 => the commits are there, but the HEAD is moved to a point before they exist - if we start -am again this will abandon the A & B commits and they wouldn't be reachable anymore
+	- the commits are there, but the HEAD is moved to a point before they exist - if we start -am again this will abandon the A & B commits and they wouldn't be reachable anymore

-		MOST USEFUL: to go back in time and combine more separate commits into 1
+> **MOST USEFUL**: to go back in time and combine more separate commits into 1

 	-->> --mixed (moves the HEAD, changes the staging index but not the work dir) - the default setting - git reset --mixed = git reset -->> leaves code changes in the working directory - previous commits will be discarded